 Special Note from Renae

 As a food blogger, I have about 100 different spices and seasonings in my kitchen – far too many to fit in a small spice drawer.
 So, I keep them in a shelving unit attached to my pantry.
-(I’ve shared photos of my pantry organization a number of times in my Instagram stories).
+(I’ve shared photos of my pantry organization a number of times on my Instagram stories).

-But, I realize that many people keep their spices in a drawer near their stove.
+However, I realize that many people keep their spices in a drawer near their stove.
 So, I went to my daughter’s house, to declutter her spice drawer!

 This is Heather’s collection, before organizing…